eXascaleInfolab/GenConvNMI/README.md

 The paper: [Comparing network covers using mutual information](https://arxiv.org/abs/1202.0425) by Alcides Viamontes Esquivel, Martin Rosval, 2012.
 (c) Alcides Viamontes Esquivel

 This is a refined version of the original [gecmi](https://bitbucket.org/dsign/gecmi) with additional features and improved performance, fully automated build and without the reduced dependencies (the Pyhton wrapper is removed).
-This version evaluates both NMI and FNMI (considering overlaps).
+This version evaluates both NMI and FNMI (optionally) considering overlaps.
 FNMI is the Fair NMI, see the paper [Is Normalized Mutual Information a Fair Measure for Comparing Community Detection Methods](http://ieeexplore.ieee.org/document/7403755/) by Alessia Amelio and Clara Pizzuti, ASONAM'15.
 Implemented by Artem Lutov <artem@exascale.info>